U.S. FDA Issues Extension on Nutrition Fact Label Requirements

 The first of these measures include the extension of the compliance dates.
 The compliance date for food manufacturers with $10 million or more in annual revenue is updated to January 1, 2020.
 For those with less than $10 million in annual revenue, the compliance date has shifted to January 1, 2021.

-Secondly, the FDA will include educational materials to assist in helping consumers better understand nutrition labels and information found on them.
+Secondly, the FDA will include educational materials to assist in helping consumers better understand nutrition facts label requirements.
 A task force will also be enlisted in combination with these materials to help develop, inform, and examine education efforts that target specific groups like low-literacy consumers, and populations with a higher risk of nutrition-related diseases.

 UNE Online: M.S.
 Applied Nutrition